-The office of the Freedom of Information (FOI) Commissioner is committed to ensuring that people with disabilities can access this site and its information.
+The Office of the Victorian Information Commissioner is committed to ensuring that people with disabilities can access this site and its information.
 The site has been tested against the W3C Web Content Accessibility Guidelines, Version 1.0, Level AA, as required by the Australian Human Rights Commission and the Victorian eGovernment Web Accessibility Standard.

-The office of the FOI Commissioner welcomes feedback about your experience in accessing this website.
-Please e-mail firstname.lastname@example.org.
+The Office of the Victorian Information Commissioner welcomes feedback about your experience in accessing this website.
+Please e-mail email@example.com.

 Many tools exist to help people with a disability access the internet.
 These tools are defined as either ‘hardware’ or ‘software’.

 Various hardware tools can help people with disabilities to use a computer keyboard or mouse.

 These tools manipulate the keyboard or mouse, because the person with a disability cannot use them.
 Examples are:

 - A small Braille display that a blind person can use to read the screen line by line.